Mathématique: Chapter 55

 “Nicholas Rush,” Jackson confirmed.
 “He needs you right now.
 What happened to him?”

-“Our guys will get a location from this,” Cam muttered, from next to Young’s shoulder.
+“Our guys will get a location from this,” Cam muttered, standing at Young’s shoulder.
 “They have to.
-You can see enough, even blurred as it is—” The watched as Vala selected a location.
+You can see enough.”
+They watched as Vala selected a location.
 Zooming in on a coastline, glittering with the gold lights of civilization at night, a patch of ground near dark water—

 “Did you get him there?”
-Jackson breathed, his hands laced with hers, their foreheads nearly touching.
+Jackson laced his hands with hers, their foreheads nearly touching.

 “Yes,” Vala whispered.
 “Yes.”